Say hello to our favorite literary genre: badass women.

 The Bell Jar by Sylvia Plath

 Description: The Bell Jar chronicles the crack-up of Esther Greenwood: brilliant, beautiful, enormously talented, and successful, but slowly going under — maybe for the last time.
-Sylvia Plath masterfully draws the reader into Esther’s breakdown with such intensity that Esther’s insanity becomes completely real and even rational, as probable and accessible an experience as going to the movies.
-Such deep penetration into the dark and harrowing corners of the psyche is an extraordinary accomplishment and has made The Bell Jar a haunting American classic.
+Sylvia Plath masterfully draws the reader into Esther’s breakdown with such intensity that Esther’s insanity.
+It becomes completely real and even as rational of an experience as going to the movies.
+Such deep penetration into the dark and harrowing corners of the psyche is an extraordinary accomplishment.
+The Bell Jar is a haunting American classic.

 This P.S. edition features an extra 16 pages of insights into the book, including author interviews, recommended reading, and more.

 She is Fierce: Brave, Bold, and Beautiful Poems by Women by Ana Sampson

 Description: A stunning book containing 150 bold, brave and beautiful poems by women – from classic, well loved poets to innovative and bold modern voices.
 These voices deserve to be heard.
 They are the voices of suffragettes, school girls, civil rights activists, aristocratic ladies, kitchen maids and more.